swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 ## Mathematical functions

 R has many built in mathematical functions.
-To call a function, we simply type its name, followed by  open and closing parentheses.
+To call a function, we can type its name, followed by open and closing parentheses.
 Anything we type inside the parentheses is called the function's
 arguments: